alextidd/target.gene.prediction.package/README.md

 #### Internal reference data

-Smaller reference datasets (`ChrSizes`, `TSSs`, `exons`, `introns`, `promoters`) are stored internally as parsed objects in `R/sysdata.R`.
+Smaller generic reference datasets (`ChrSizes`, `TSSs`, `exons`, `introns`, `promoters`) are stored internally as parsed objects in `R/sysdata.R`.
 They are accessible when the package is loaded, but not visible due to lazy loading.
 The reproducible code to generate these objects is in `data-raw/sysdata.R`.

 #### External reference data

-Larger reference datasets are stored as local files in `reference_data/data/`.
+Larger cell-type-specific reference datasets are stored as local files in `reference_data/data/`.
 These are too large to upload to GitHub and would make the package too bulky, so they will be published in a directory to be downloaded alongside the package.
-The reproducible code to generate these files is in `/working/lab_georgiat/alexandT/tgp/reference_data/data-raw/`
+The reproducible code to generate these files is in `reference_data/data-raw/`

 ``` r
 list.files("/working/lab_georgiat/alexandT/tgp/reference_data/data/")